 29# ⠿ Container grpc-server Started 0.4s

-Introduction to RPC Service
+Introduction to Remote Procedure Call (RPC) Service

 Create client and server interfaces

 A service is defined in the .proto file, and it supports two methods - resolve and resolveBatch.
-The former accepts a request with a string and returns an integer while the latter accepts a list of the string requests and returns a list of the integer responses.
+The former accepts a request with a string and returns an integer while the latter accepts a list of string requests and returns a list of integer responses.

 1// chapter3/proto/service.proto